dabapps/django-s3-file-upload-server/README.md

 ```

 Now we could setup some endpoints to `create/update` a `Llama` instance for example.

+We have included in `fields.py` in the project a field util called `UploadedFilePrimaryKeyRelatedField`.
+This may be used in the create serializer for your endpoint to ensure only users that have uploaded the file are able to assign this to a custom model.

 After a file has been uploaded to S3 by the client, the frontend will have the `file_id` and could use this
 to `create/update` the `Llama` instance.